CPUID: EAX=3: Processor Serial Number

 This returns the processor's serial number.
 The processor serial number was introduced on Intel Pentium III, but due to privacy concerns, this feature is no longer implemented on later models (the PSN feature bit is always cleared).
 Transmeta's Efficeon and Crusoe processors also provide this feature.
 AMD CPUs however, do not implement this feature in any CPU models.

-For Intel Pentium III CPUs, the serial number is returned in the EDX:ECX registers.
+For Intel Pentium III CPUs, the lower 64 bits of the 96-bit serial number are returned in the EDX:ECX registers.
 For Transmeta Efficeon CPUs, it is returned in the EBX:EAX registers.
 And for Transmeta Crusoe CPUs, it is returned in the EBX register only.

 Note that the processor serial number feature must be enabled in the BIOS setting in order to function.